RobG66/Gamelist-Manager/README.md

 Gamelist Manager 9.0xbeta versions are now live:  https://github.com/RobG66/Gamelist-Manager-Avalonia

-Be sure to check it out, it will be completely replacing the WPF version in the near future.
+Be sure to check it out, it will be completely replacing the WPF version shortly.

 ---